The City of Fort Collins

 Colorado Clean Energy Cluster

-CCEC is a project-driven, 501(c)3 nonprofit economic development organization aimed at growing primary jobs and addressing some of the toughest clean energy challenges in Colorado through formal partnerships between clean energy companies, the public sector and higher education.
+CCEC is a project-driven, 501(c)3 nonprofit economic development organization aimed at growing primary jobs in Colorado in the area of clean energy through formal partnerships between clean energy companies, the public sector and higher education.
 As a unique statewide organization fostering market transformation for clean energy, the CCEC is focused on innovative and entrepreneurial ways to grow the clean energy sector through projects and initiatives that directly benefit Colorado clean energy companies.
 As a partner in FortZED, CCEC and its member companies contribute expertise and resources to support FortZED’s innovative projects and ideas.